 Transaction Data: This term shall have the meaning set out in the CDS Clearing Supplement.

+Triparty Documentation: The documentation entered into between LCH SA, the relevant triparty agent and a Clearing Member having exercised its option to transfer Eligible Collateral on a full title transfer basis to LCH SA through a triparty arrangement pursuant to Section 3 of the Procedures.

 Underlying Index Transaction: This term shall have the meaning set out in Part C of the CDS Clearing Supplement.

 U.S. CCM: A CCM that is not a Non-U.S. CCM.